edu4u-games/py_rev_/README.md

 # py_rev_
 A python revision

-For this revision we folow the book py4Everbody_full by Severance.
+For this revision the directories represent:
-The directories are named py4eb_mn_about wherw mn is the chapter.
+    py4eb: the book py4Everbody_full by Severance.